-Please note that you are not permitted to use the University's or Union logo in any of your campaigning material
+Please note that you are not permitted to use the University's or Union logo in any of your campaigning material this includes your manifesto.

-Election Coutersy/Pledge
+Election Courtesy/Pledge

 You will be asked to sign a code of conduct that will set out the positive behaviours that will enable the election to be an enjoyable experience for everyone involved.
 This will include a commitment to adhere to the principals of a fair election and that you focus on your own campaign rather than that of others.
 It will also include guidelines on behaviour with regards to Liberation and Inclusivity.